tdorssers/TeslaPy/README.md

 ![](https://raw.githubusercontent.com/tdorssers/TeslaPy/master/media/menu.png)

-[gui.py](https://github.com/tdorssers/TeslaPy/blob/master/cli.py) is a graphical interface using `tkinter`.
+[gui.py](https://github.com/tdorssers/TeslaPy/blob/master/gui.py) is a graphical interface using `tkinter`.
 API calls are performed asynchronously using threading.
-The GUI also supports auto refreshing of the vehicle data and the GUI displays a composed vehicle image.
+The GUI supports auto refreshing of the vehicle data and the GUI displays a composed vehicle image.
 Note that the vehicle will not go to sleep, if auto refresh is enabled.
-The application depends on [pillow](https://pypi.org/project/Pillow/) to display the vehicle image, if the Tcl/Tk GUI toolkit version of your Python installation is 8.5.
-Python 3.4+ should include Tcl/Tk 8.6, which natively supports PNG image format and therefore has no such dependency.
+The application also depends on [svglib](https://pypi.org/project/svglib/) to display the captcha image if required by the login form and therefore requires Python 3.6+.

 ![](https://raw.githubusercontent.com/tdorssers/TeslaPy/master/media/gui.png)